 Her costumes and hairdos are eye-popping works of wonder: she enters in an afro wig big and round enough to have its own place in the solar system, and later she wears a spangly pink, mons-anchored garment best described as a full-length vajazzle (look it up).

 Yet the most moving moment in her opening night show came when, blonde-wigged and blue-jeaned, Cher delivered a straightforward, deeply resonant rendition of Marc Cohn’s “Walking In Memphis.”
 In her eyes, you could see a real engagement with the music and a genuine happiness about performing for an enthusiastic audience.

 Before ending the night with an encore featuring “Believe,” Cher sang “If I Could Turn Back Time” in a strappy black bodysuit and leather jacket similar to the one she wore in her naval-gazing 1989 video for the song.
 Her dusky contralto voice, her statuesque five feet nine inches, and her bemused non-chalance amidst a maelstrom of lighting and stage effects are reassuringly familiar as well.

-Classic Cher is currently scheduled to play the Park Theater at Monte Carlo Resort and Casino in Las Vegas on select dates from May 3-20, August 2-19, and November 10-25.
-The show will also play at The Theater at MGM National Harbor on select dates from March 17-26 and August 31-September 10.
+Classic Cher is currently scheduled to play the Park Theater at Monte Carlo Resort and Casino in Las Vegas on select dates from November 15-May 5.
+The show will also play at The Theater at MGM National Harbor on select dates from February 17-25.
 For further information and updates on additional performances, visit www.cher.com